Sia-11/Anemia_Prediction_ML/README.md

 # Anemia Prediction

 Anemia Prediction is a Python project that aims to predict whether a patient has anemia based on specific health parameters.
-This project includes a machine learning model and a simple user interface for making predictions.
+This project includes a machine-learning model and a simple user interface for making predictions.

 ## Table of Contents
 - [Overview](#overview)